zzragnar0kzz/C6ECEP/README.md

 ECEP currently does not recognize a City siege attack separately from any other attack.
 If values calculated by ECEP are used for such combat, they will currently adhere to the rules and caps for unit-to-unit combat.

+Ingame effects that instantly provide a unit its "next" promotion provide a variable amount of experience depending on the amount required for that unit's next promotion.
+Due to the way the game handles these effects, no experience will be provided if the unit has a promotion pending.
+ECEP currently does not affect any such experience in any way.

 # Localization
 When obtained via any of the official channels referenced in the #Installation section below, releases contain new Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)